 The MacKillop Saints Rugby Football Club will field teams in the boys and girls U14, U16 and U18 age groups.
 Consideration of the inclusion of further age groups will be discussed in coming years on the advice of current stakeholders.
-Vice President Oren Tyler explained “It is in the best interest of all stakeholders involved in this process that we enter the competition incrementally, building upon a solid foundation while not rushing the process.”
+The Vice President explained “It is in the best interest of all stakeholders involved in this process that we enter the competition incrementally, building upon a solid foundation while not rushing the process.”
 The Saints intend to make a positive contribution to Rugby in the Northern Territory, working with fellow clubs to the benefit of the entire Rugby community.
 “By initially entering the competition with just these three age groups, we can avoid a sudden shock to the system.
 Any future developments will only come about through thorough consultation with and agreement from our fellow clubs.
 Furthermore, the Saints will maintain an ongoing commitment to fielding only a single team in each age group, in the interest of maximising on-field time for players, ensuring a high standard of play, and allowing the College-based incubator programme to provide a reliable stream of new members for all clubs in the region”.

 This announcement comes at the culmination of thorough, positive and productive discussions among stakeholders including Northern Territory Rugby Union, The MacKillop Saints Committee, fellow Darwin rugby clubs, MacKillop Catholic College, and other sporting interests affiliated with the school.
 Tamie Needham, CEO of NT Rugby Union said “The inclusion of the MacKillop Saints into the Darwin Club competition is significant for a number of reasons.
 The last club to enter the competition was the University Pirates back in 1987 and MacKillop is the first to join with just junior players within a school-based model.
 We look forward to welcoming their players, coaches and managers into the Rugby community”.